-31. MOH shall continue to implement the Small Site Acquisition and Rehabilitation Program using inclusionary in-lieu fees and other public funds, to enable non-profits to acquire existing rental properties under 25 units for long-term affordability; and shall explore other methods of support, such as low-interest rate financing and technical assistance for small site affordable development.
+31. MOH shall continue to implement the Small Site Acquisition and Rehabilitation Program which formally launched in July 2014 using inclusionary in-lieu fees and other public funds, to enable non-profits to acquire existing rental properties under 25 units for long-term affordability.
+The City will explore additional funding sources to expand the program to sclae, as well as other methods of support, such as low-interest rate financing and in-kind technical assistance for small site acquisition and property management.

-Lead Agency: Mayor's Office of Housing

-Funding Source: Inclusionary Housing Program

-Schedule: Implemented and ongoing
+Lead Agency: Mayor's Office of Housing Funding Source: Inclusionary Housing Program Schedule: Implemented and ongoing